OryonF/OOP3GP/README.md

 Course project for OOP3.

-Playing card assets via: https://github.com/hanhaechi/playing-cards
+Playing card assets via: https://github.com/hanhaechi/playing-cards (used for Classic and Greyscale themes) Silly themed cards will be created by our own team members Libraries used: Json.JsonSerializer

 ## Chosen game: 2 player Durak